Donnie/nginx-letsencrypt-multisite/README.md

 Thank you for using nginx.
 ```

-At this point you are good enough to serve static html files
+At this point you are good enough to serve static html files from `/var/www/html` webroot

 ### MySQL
 Install MySQL

 `sudo apt-get install mysql-server`

+Take care to use a strong password and keep it saved somewhere else

 Configure secure MySQL